twardokus/v2verifier/README.md

     cmake ../
     make

+If you have missed any dependencies, CMake will warn you at this point.
-Once the project is built, proceed to the next section for instructions on how to run experiments in V2Verifier.
+Once V2Verifier is built, proceed to the next section for instructions on how to run experiments in V2Verifier.

 ## Running V2Verifier

-Begin by connecting one USRP to each PC.
+Before running V2Verifier, connect one USRP (with appropriate antennas) to each Ubuntu PC.
+Assuming you have two PCs with one USRP each, designate one USRP as the "receiver" and the other as the "transmitter."
+In this configuration, the receiver will show you how a single vehicle responds to V2V transmissions (e.g., using a GUI) while the transmitter can generate V2V traffic for up to ten vehicles.
+On each PC, begin by launching the C-V2X or DSRC code (follow the respective instructions below) to run in the background and manage your SDR transmitting or receiving.
+Then, on each PC, `cd` into the `build` directory.
+For the receiver, run the command

+    ./src/v2verifier dsrc receiver [--test] [--gui]

+For the transmitter, run the command

+    ./src/v2verifier dsrc transmitter [--test]

+See the command-line help (`./v2verifier -h`) for optional arguments.
+You should not use the `--test` option unless you are not using SDRs (this option allows you to run transmitter and receiver on a single PC with communication via network socket).
+Use `--gui` on the receiver if you want to use a graphical interface on the receiver (see additional instructions for GUIs below).

 ### Radio layer: C-V2X
 *Note C-V2X communication requires equipment capable of both cellular